Data-driven priors and their posterior concentration rates: Empirical priors and posterior concentration

 In certain examples, such as those in Sections~\ref{SS:mean}--\ref{SS:np.reg}, it can be shown that the integral in Condition~GP2 above is bounded by $e^{\kappa |S|}$ for some constant $\kappa$.
 Then the condition is satisfied with $K=0$ if the prior $w_n$ for $S$ is such that the marginal prior for $|S|$ has exponential tails \citep[e.g.,][]{arbel.etal.sjs2013, shen.ghosal.2015}.
-However, for other examples, such as density estimation (Section~\ref{SS:mixture2}), a bit more care is required.

-To achieve adaptive posterior concentration rates, we propose a slight modification to the previous approach, one that incorporates data into the prior in two ways: one for prior centering, like before, and another for suitable regularization.
-That is, for an $\alpha \in (0,1)$ to be specified, if $\Pi_n$ is the empirical prior described above, then we consider a {\em double empirical prior} defined as
+For adaptive concentration rates, some extra regularization is needed in addition to the prior centering.
+This additional regularization amounts to a second way in which the prior depends on the data, so we refer to these as {\em double empirical priors}, and below we will consider two types of regularization.

-Dividing by a portion of the likelihood has the effect of penalizing those parameter values that ``track the data too closely'' \citep{walker.hjort.2001}, hence regularization.
-Then the corresponding double empirical Bayes posterior has two equivalent forms:
+\begin{itemize} \item {\em Type~1 Regularization}.
+For an $\alpha \in (0,1)$ to be specified, if $\Pi_n$ is the empirical prior above, then we set the double empirical prior as

-Of the two expressions, the former is more intuitive from an ``empirical Bayes'' perspective, while the latter is easier to work with in our theoretical analysis.
-The latter also resembles some recent uses of a power likelihood in, e.g., \citet{grunwald.ommen.2014}, \citet{bissiri.holmes.walker.2016}, \citet{holmes.walker.scaling}, \citet{syring.martin.scaling}, and others, for the purpose of robustness.
+Dividing by a portion of the likelihood penalizes those parameters that ``track the data too closely'' \citep{walker.hjort.2001}, hence regularization.
+A range of acceptable $\alpha$ values is identified below.
+In fact, $\alpha$ can often be arbitrarily close to 1, so this is indeed a very minor adjustment. \ifthenelse{1=1}{}{ Then the corresponding double empirical Bayes posterior has two equivalent forms: